francesco-allera/php-oop-2/README.md

 Practicing more advanced notions of OOP (inheritance, polymorphism, visibility, exceptions, try and catch).

 Creating an online shop.
 Structure the classes by handling inheritance where necessary.
-Try to make objects interact with each other (ex: shop user enters a credit card).
-Handle exceptions (ex: credit card expired).
+Try to make objects interact with each other, ex: shop user enters a credit card.
+Handle exceptions, ex: credit card expired.